 - Learn about the promotion.
 Is it a one-off?
 A sequential series of promotions?
 Where will the promotion be seen?

-- What propositions do you think will win the attention of your potential customers (This is where piquing curiosity comes in.)
+- O que propositions do you think will win the attention of your potential customers (This is where piquing curiosity comes in.)
 It’s good to know what will gain the attention of your prospect, because you can use that in the initial headline, image, and opening sentences of your promotion.

 - When you sit down to create your promotion, think of your prospect, their level of product/solution awareness, and what you can say to attract their attention.